 This program offers undergraduate and graduate students the opportunity to study contemporary Scandinavian architecture and design.

-There are six programs/tracks to choose from:
+There are seven programs/tracks to choose from:

 Each of the AD programs forms an integrated whole, in which studio work, lecture, seminar and comparative field project courses, field work in Copenhagen, and study tours in Europe combine to give students a thorough understanding of and inspiration from the theory, aesthetics, methodology, and actual works of contemporary Scandinavian and European architects and designers.